NOAA Office of Coast Survey Shorelines

-Purpose and Potential Applications: The main purpose of extracted vector shoreline (EVS) and electronic navigational chart (ENC) shoreline is to provide accurate shoreline data for public use.
-Other applications include cartographic representation and boundary determination.
-These shorelines are not intended for navigational uses or to be used as the legal shoreline.
+Purpose and Potential Applications: NOAA Electronic Navigational Chart (ENC) shoreline provides accurate shoreline data for public use.
+Other applications include cartography and boundary determination.
+These shorelines are not appropriate for navigation or to represent the legal shoreline, and should not be used for either purpose.

 Follow these steps to download the shoreline:

-- Use the Zoom and Pan tools to navigate to your area of interest.
+- Use the Zoom and Pan tools to navigate to an area of interest.

 Scale: Variable scale based on charts with 1:10,000 to 1:80,000 scales

-EVS: Continental U.S., including the Great Lakes, Hawaii, Alaska, Puerto Rico, the U.S. Virgin Islands, and other U.S. trust territories and Caribbean and Pacific islands.
+Coverage: Continental U.S., including Alaska, the Great Lakes, Hawaii, Puerto Rico, the U.S. Virgin Islands, and other U.S. trust territories and Caribbean and Pacific islands.

 Source Data: NOAA nautical charts